cjdev/clojuristas/_drafts/2016-02-26-clojure-deep-dive.md

   watch me alter a list  (eval (cons / (drop 1 '(+ 1 2 3))))
   eval one then the other

-Forms/Special Forms

-where

-data 'types'
+Basic Data Structures.

 list
 vector - unlike list in that access in constant time and wont be mistaken for "code" hash-map set

-Basic functions
+A few Basic functions

 inc / dec
 str